 Fifteen months later, in May 2003, international donors convened once again in Guatemala City to review the Guatemalan government's progress in implementing the peace agreements.
 There was consensus among international donors that the implementation process had fallen short of the Guatemalan government's promises.
 MINUGUA summed up the overall sentiment of donors in its report to the Consultative Group when it characterized the implementation of the Peace Accords from February 2002 to May 2003 as "disappointing."
+191 the risk posed by illegal armed groups and clandestine security apparatuses continues to be a matter of grave concern.
+No advances have been made in the investigation and dismantling of these groups.
+192

 In its report, MINUGUA expressed serious concern regarding the ongoing acts of intimidation and threats against human rights defenders and other civil society actors.
-The report also states that the risk posed by illegal armed groups and clandestine security apparatuses continues to be a matter of grave concern.
-No advances have been made in the investigation and dismantling of these groups.
+The report also states that

-At the meeting itself, Rolf O. Berg, the Norwegian ambassador and president of the Dialogue Group (Grupo de Diàlogo) which is part of the Consultative Group process, observed that "impunity continues to be the norm, rather than the exception," and criticized the limited impact of the government's attempts to combat corruption.
+At the meeting itself, Rolf O. Berg, the Norwegian ambassador and president of the Dialogue Group (Grupo de Dialogo) which is part of the Consultative Group process, observed that "impunity continues to be the norm, rather than the exception," 193 and criticized the limited impact of the government's attempts to combat corruption.